codymichaud/codymichaud/README.md

 ### Hey there! 👋

-- 🔭 I’m currently working on a Google Books React Search.
+- 🔭 I’m currently working on a React Portfolio.
-- 🌱 I’m currently enrolled in a Full Stack Bootcamp at University of Washington.
+- 🌱 I’m a graduate of the Full Stack Bootcamp at University of Washington.
 - 📫 How to reach me: cody.r.michaud@gmail.com

 ![Github stats](https://github-readme-stats.vercel.app/api?username=codymichaud&theme=algolia&show_icons=true&count_private=true)